- Edmund Taylor

 Step Three: Search

 While it is possible to search for property to buy online, expats will also need to work through a realtor.
-Contact InterNations and let us set you up with a realty expert to help you search for your perfect Japanese home.

 During your search, you will also want to ensure that all legal requirements are being met.
 For example, you will want to check the property’s status, relationship rights, and legal regulations to ensure that everything is following the law.
 The realtor you hire should be able to help you with these matters.